kubernetes-sigs/scheduler-plugins/pkg/noderesourcetopology/README.md

              $ kubectl get noderesourcetopologies.topology.node.k8s.io
             ```

-         1. Deploy the CRs representative of the hardware topology of the worker-node-A and worker-node-B:
+         1. Deploy the CRs representative of the hardware topology of the worker-node-A and worker-node-B if CRs haven't been created using RTE or NFD as mentioned above:

             ```bash
              $ kubectl create -f worker-node-A.yaml